Do you sometimes worry about your hearing?

 If you do, you are certainly not alone.
 In fact, you’re in quite good company.

 Hearing loss is an extremely common concern in the United States, and it is estimated its effect is only going to become greater.
 Currently, hearing loss is the number one most commonly reported workplace injury, and is by far the most service-connected disability amongst American Veterans.
 Hearing loss is so common, it affects about one in every three people aged 65 to 74.
-For those who are 75 or older, this number jumps to one out of every two.
+For those over the age of 75, this number jumps to one out of every two.

 What are the causes of hearing loss?